nikhilkoshta/My-Website/README.md

 ## Contributing

 This repository is for my personal website and I'm not currently accepting contributions.
-However, if you find any issues or have suggestions for improving the website, feel free to [contact me](insert email address or contact form link).
+However, if you find any issues or have suggestions for improving the website, feel free to contact me - nikhilkoshta2@gmail.com.